SciML/PubChem.jl/docs/src/chemical_calculations/chemical_calculations.md

 rx = Reaction(1.0, [Al, Cl2], [AlCl3], [2, 3], [2])
 ```
 !!! note
-        The reaction should be stoichiometrically balanced.
+        The chemical reaction should be balanced.

-We can then calculate the limiting reagent given the masses of the reactants.
+We can then calculate the limiting reagent, provided we have the masses of the reactants.

 ```@example ind1
 limiting_reagent(rx,[2.80,4.15])  # Returns the limiting reagent and it's number of moles